-Weekly schedule: Lesson are opened each Wednesday, Weekly Cases are due by 11:59pm Monday EST (Eastern Standard Time) and Weekly Case Responses are due by 11:59pm EST Tuesday.
+Weekly schedule: Lessons are opened each Wednesday, Weekly Cases are due by 11:59 pm Monday EST (Eastern Standard Time) and Weekly Case Responses are due by 11:59 pm EST Tuesday.
 On Wednesday, I will briefly review the cases and discussions and do a brief "Week in Review" Webcast where the Leaderboard for that week will be also revealed.

 NOTE: See the Canvas calendar for a full semester calendar of events.

 The list of topics and activities included in the course is presented below.
 Refer to the course website for specific reading materials recommended for each lesson.

 Case Assignment: Nike and Apple